Amar Chitra Katha

-Amar Chitra Katha (ACK Comics) is an Indian publisher of Indian comics and graphic novels.
+Amar Chitra Katha (ACK Comics) is an Indian comic book publisher, based in Mumbai, India.
+The company was founded in 1967 by Anant Pai.
 Most of its comics are based on religious legends and epics, historical figures and biographies, folktales and cultural stories.
-The company was founded in 1967 by Anant Pai and is headquartered in Mumbai.

 Creation and influence

 The comic series was started by Anant Pai in an attempt to teach Indian children about their cultural heritage.
 He was shocked that Indian students could answer questions on Greek and Roman mythology, but were ignorant of their own history, mythology and folklore.
 It so happened that a quiz contest aired on Doordarshan in February 1967, in which participants could easily answer questions pertaining to Greek mythology, but were unable to reply to the question "In the Ramayana, who was Rama's mother?".

-After quitting Indrajal Comics, Anant Pai started Amar Chitra Katha (ACK) by buying the rights for 10 American fairy tales such as Red Riding Hood, Snow White and Seven Dwarfs, Jack and the Beanstalk and Pinocchio.
+Originally from Karkala, Karnataka, Anant Pai left his position at Indrajal Comics in 1967 to pursue a new mission of creating comics that would serve as educational tools to help Indian children connect with their cultural roots.
+Pai is referred to as the “Father of Indian Comics” by Parveen and Rajesh in their article Amar Chitra Katha Comics in Feminist Perspective, who described his mission as giving readers a “route to their roots.”
+Anant Pai started Amar Chitra Katha (ACK) by buying the rights for 10 American fairy tales such as Red Riding Hood, Snow White and Seven Dwarfs, Jack and the Beanstalk and Pinocchio.
 The first Indian comic done and released in ACK was Krishna (serial number #11).